 All companies need to manage personal information.
 This may be information about employees, customers and suppliers, visitors to business websites, activity logs in the company's IT systems, or a wide range of other types of information.

-The new Privacy Regulation (GDPR), which is effective in EU countries from May 2018 and which will be implemented in Norway through a new Personal Data Act, introduces stricter regulation with increased documentation requirements and more protection for individual privacy.
+The General Data Protection Regulation (GDPR), which has been implemented in Norway through the Personal Data Act of 2018, introduces stricter regulation with increased documentation requirements and more protection for individual privacy.
 The GDPR also imposes much stricter sanctions in case of violation.
 This places great demands on companies.
-Although the challenges will vary with the scope of the individual company's processing of personal data, no companies will be unaffected.
+Although the challenges will vary with the scope of the individual company's processing of personal data, no company will remain unaffected.

-Today, most companies use data processors (IT service providers, vendors running software maintenance, and similar).
-New and more detailed rules apply to these relationships as well, including the content of data processing agreements and the data processor's own duties.
+Today, most companies use data processors (such as IT service providers and software maintenance providers).
+New and more detailed rules apply to these supplier relationships as well, for example, with regard to the content of data processor agreements and the data processor's own duties.